k8-scalar/k8-scalar/README.md

 # K8-Scalar
 For this K8-Scalar 101, we will go over the steps to implement and evaluate elastic scaling policies in container-orchestrated database clusters using the Advanced Riemann-Based Autoscaler (ARBA).
 Furthermore, additional details about infrastructure and operation are appended.
-The goal is to enable modification of the K8-Scalar examplar to experiment with other types on autoscalers, for other types of database cluster technologies and other types of workloads.
+The goal is to enable modification of the K8-Scalar examplar to experiment with other types of autoscalers and other types of applications.

 ## Implementing and evaluating elastic scaling policies for container-orchestrated database clusters
 This tutorial provides more practical know-how for the related paper.
 Eight steps allow us to effectively implement and evaluate elastic scaling strategies for specific workloads.